Rutvik1995/BlockChainElectionResult/README.md

 #truffle unbox pet-shop <br>
-This command generate boiler plate file and diretory for truffle project
+<b>This command generate boiler plate file and diretory for truffle project<b>

 #truffle migrate
 To migrate the contract